Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Introduction

-The tuple-based approach \citep{he-2018-jointly, Li-2019-dependency} directly considers word spans as arguments (tuples) and links whole arguments to predicates.
-However, the tuple-based approach also suffers from a severe inefficiency problem, since the search space is as high as $O(n^3)$, which is composed of $O(n)$ potential predicates and $O(n^2)$ possible arguments.
-Previous works usually have to resort to pruning techniques to improve efficiency, however with very limited effect and making the model more complex as well.
+The span-based graph parsing approach directly considers all word spans as candidate argument nodes and links them to predicate nodes \citep{he-2018-jointly, Li-2019-dependency}.
+However, this approach also suffers from a severe inefficiency problem, since there are $O(n)$ candidate predicates and $O(n^2)$ candidate arguments, leading to a big search space of $O(n^3)$.
+Previous works usually employ heuristic pruning techniques to improve efficiency.

-Another common disadvantage of both the BIO-based and tuple-based approaches is that they make use of quite local structural information when making decisions.
-For instance, arguments and labels are separately predicted for each predicate without inter-predicate interaction.